glm-tools/pyglmnet/paper/paper.md

 observation ($x_i$, $y_i$), and $\lambda \mathcal{P}(\cdot)$ is the penalty that regularizes the solution, with $\lambda$ being a hyperparameter that controls the amount of regularization.

 Modern datasets can contain a number of predictor variables, and data analysis is often exploratory.
-Under these conditions it is critically important to regularize the model to avoid overfitting the data.
-Regularization works by adding penalty terms that penalize the model parameters in a variety of ways and can be used to incorporate prior knowledge about the parameters in a structured form.
+Due to these conditions, it is critically important to regularize the model to avoid overfitting of the data.
+Regularization works by adding penalty terms that penalize the model parameters in a variety of ways.
+It can be used to incorporate our prior knowledge about the parameters' distribution in a structured form.

-Despite the attractiveness of regularized GLMs, the available tools in the Python data science eco-system are highly fragmented.
+Despite the attractiveness and importance of regularized GLMs, the available tools in the Python data science eco-system do not serve all of the functionalities.
 Specifically:

 - [statsmodels] provides a wide range of noise distributions but no regularization.
 - [scikit-learn] provides elastic net regularization but only limited noise distribution options.